lemonlawaz/lemonlawaz.github.io/lemonlaws/maryland.md

   - The period of the motor vehicle's first 15,000 miles of operation; or

-  - 15 months following the date of original delivery of the motor vehicle to the consumer. <br>
+  - 15 months following the date of original delivery of the motor vehicle to the consumer.

 - This subsection does not extend any manufacturer's express warranty.